 He has advice for other in-house lawyers: ‘You have to have the instinct for where the legal risk lies.
 You likely will not have all the knowledge to solve the problem there and then but you need to project confidence and assurance.
 Then make sure the next time you have that conversation, you have an informed view.’

 Culture of excellence

-Working between New York and London, Rob helped RiskMetrics grow from fewer than 100 people when he joined to a successful IPO on the NYC in January 2008, even more impressive given the backdrop of the financial crisis.
+Working between New York and London, Rob helped RiskMetrics grow from fewer than 100 people when he joined to a successful New York IPO in January 2008, even more impressive given the backdrop of the financial crisis.

-Rob then joined Barclays in 2012 in a new role bringing together all Barclays’ commercial lawyers in in a single firm-wide group, as well as taking responsibility for building an intellectual property team.
-His role later expanded to General Counsel for Operations and Technology, which also included supporting the COO’s executive committee, and taking care of data privacy and cyber security legal coverage.
+Rob then joined Barclays in 2012 in a new role bringing together all Barclays’ commercial lawyers into a single firm-wide group, as well as taking responsibility for building an intellectual property team.
+His role later expanded to general counsel for operations and technology, which also included supporting the COO’s executive committee, and taking care of data privacy and cyber security legal coverage.

 At Barclays, Rob worked with another Freshfields alumnus, Mark Chapman (whose wife Claire also worked in the Freshfields IP department).
 He says both he and Mark had a shared culture of excellence from their time at Freshfields.
 ‘I think Freshfields imbued an expectation of the highest professional standards from myself and in others, which will stay with me forever.’

 He, like many other Freshfields alumni, has found that the firm’s reputation can help ‘Whenever you mention Freshfields in any job interview or professional conversation, it answers a lot of people’s questions before they have even have to ask.’

 Optimising the legal function

 After six years at Barclays, Rob has decided to take a new direction for the next phase of his career, as a legal management consultant.